 Andrea Mazzarino, a TomDispatch regular, co-founded Brown University’s Costs of War Project.
 She has held various clinical, research, and advocacy positions, including at a Veterans Affairs PTSD Outpatient Clinic, with Human Rights Watch, and at a community mental health agency.
 She is the co-editor of War and Health: The Medical Consequences of the Wars in Iraq and Afghanistan.

 Alfred W. McCoy, a TomDispatch regular, is the Harrington professor of history at the University of Wisconsin-Madison.
-He is the author of The Politics of Heroin: CIA Complicity in the Global Drug Trade, the now-classic book which probed the conjuncture of illicit narcotics and covert operations over 50 years, and most recently In the Shadows of the American Century: The Rise and Decline of U.S. Global Power (Dispatch Books).
+He is the author most recently of In the Shadows of the American Century: The Rise and Decline of U.S. Global Power (Dispatch Books).
 His latest book (to be published in October by Dispatch Books) is To Govern the Globe: World Orders and Catastrophic Change.

 Bill McKibben is a frequent contributor to The New York Review of Books, a scholar in residence at Middlebury College, and the author of The End of Nature and Deep Economy: The Wealth of Communities and the Durable Future.

-Rajan Menon is the Anne and Bernard Spitzer Professor of International Relations at the Powell School, City College of New York, director of the Grand Strategy Program at Defense Priorities, and Senior Research Fellow at Columbia University’s Saltzman Institute of War and Peace Studies, and a non-resident fellow at the Quincy Institute for Responsible Statecraft.
+Rajan Menon, a TomDispatch regular, is the Anne and Bernard Spitzer Professor of International Relations at the Powell School, City College of New York, director of the Grand Strategy Program at Defense Priorities, and Senior Research Scholar at the Saltzman Institute of War and Peace Studies, and a non-resident fellow at the Quincy Institute for Responsible Statecraft.
 He is the author, most recently, of The Conceit of Humanitarian Intervention.

 Jack Miles is senior fellow for religious affairs with the Pacific Council on International Policy and professor of English and religious studies at the University of California, Irvine.
 He is the author of the Pulitzer Prize-winning God: A Biography, among other works.